d12frosted/elpa-mirror/stable-melpa/gpx-readme.txt

 route on a map.

 You can also display elevation profile for each track.
-To do that, click on the [Show elevation profile] button below a track, this will insert the elevation profile image below the track.
+To do that, click on the [Toggle elevation profile] button below a track, this will insert the elevation profile image below the track.